Diane Kastiel performing at The Moth in Chicago.

 First Person Live ™ is the brainchild of Diane Kastiel, a writer and performer from Arlington Heights who's been telling stories on stage in Chicago for nearly 10 years.
 One day, in particularly horrific traffic, she said, "Why is all the fun in the city?" and decided to bring storytelling to the suburbs.

 First Person Live was piloted in the western suburbs in January 2017, selling out every show of its 6-month run and outgrowing its "starter venue."
 We finished the year with shows at larger venues in Lisle and Glen Ellyn before moving to our founder's home town of Arlington Heights in January 2018.
-In September 2019, we moved to our largest venue yet - Hey Nonny, a bona fide performance space in downtown Arlington Heights with seating for 150 people.
+Since then, we've produced sold-out shows at Big Shot Piano Lounge, Hey Nonny music venue, and the 200-seat auditorium of the Arlington Heights Memorial Library.

 First Person Live believes storytelling is as much about community building as it is about entertainment.
 Vital to our mission are our partnerships with colleges and universities, libraries, high schools, churches, civic organizations and community centers to expand storytelling to new populations.